Nutribullet - is it worth it?

 - 1

-Twice as heavy as the Nutribullet 600 and more than double the price, the Rx makes hot soup from scrach in seven minutes, but does the extra motor power translate to super-smooth results?
+Twice as heavy as the Nutribullet 600 and more than double the price, the Rx makes hot soup from scratch in seven minutes, but does the extra motor power translate to super-smooth results?

 Nutribullet 1000 Series